The Beginner’s Guide on How to Become a Nurse

 Step 2.
 Choose a nursing degree program.

-There are several hundred nursing degree programs at colleges across the country, however some programs are highly competitive and have limited openings due to a national shortage in nursing school faculty (in 2012 nursing programs turned away over 79,000 qualified applicants).2 Many nursing schools also require applicants to pass an entrance exam.3
+According to the National Center for Education Statistics (NCES), there are over 2,000 LPN, LVN, and RN degree programs at the associate’s, bachelor’s, and master’s levels across the country.3 Many programs are highly competitive and have limited openings due to the demand for programs and a national shortage in nursing school faculty (in 2016, nursing schools in the US turned away over 64,067 qualified applicants from bachelor’s and master’s in nursing programs).4 Many nursing schools also require applicants to pass an entrance exam.5

-When choosing a nursing degree program you may want to consider some of the following factors:
+When choosing a nursing degree program you should consider some of the following factors:

 - Type of nursing degree granted (LPN or RN diploma, ADN, or BSN)